Kell Brook: Brook vs. Spence Jr.

-In January 2017, Brook and his team were in talks with Amir Khan over a potential grudge fight, whilst also keeping the mandatory fight with Errol Spence Jr. as second choice.
+In January 2017, Brook and his team were in talks with Amir Khan over a potential grudge fight, while also keeping the mandatory fight with Errol Spence Jr. as second choice.
 During negotiations, Khan urged Brook to fight Spence first and eventually talks broke down between Brook and Khan.
 Eddie Hearn mentioned talks were already ongoing with Spence's manager Al Haymon for a fight to take place possibly in the UK in May.
 Hearn received an extension from the IBF for negotiations between himself and TGB Promotions boss Tom Brown, as they were progressing.
 The purse bids for the fight were set for 7 February by the IBF.
 On 1 February, Hearn claimed that Brook would be keeping his title and making a defence against Spence and that he had reached out to Spence's team, to no reply.
 He assumed that they wanted the fight to go to purse bids.
 Spence said that he had no problem travelling to the UK for the fight, regardless of negotiations.
 With a deal close to being reached a day before the purse bids, the IBF granted a week extension, pushing the purse bid back 7 days.
 On 13 February a deal was reached for the fight to take place in Sheffield on 20 May 2017.
 At a press conference at Bramall Lane, Sheffield on 22 March, the fight was officially announced to take place on 27 May 2017 live on Sky Box Office in the UK and Showtime in the US.